-We have audited the financial statements of Wycombe District Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Wycombe District Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-Movement in Reserves Statement:

-Comprehensive Income and Expenditure Statement;

-Balance Sheet;

-Cash Flow Statement:

-Related notes 1 to 32; and

-Collection Fund and the related notes CF1 to CF4.
+Movement in Reserves Statement Comprehensive Income and Expenditure Statement Balance Sheet Cash Flow Statement the related notes 1 to 33 Collection Fund and the related notes CF1 to CF4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.